MLD3/LearningLaplacianPEs/README.md

 [AISTATS 2025] Learning Laplacian Positional Encodings for Heterophilous Graphs

 ## Instructions for Reproducibility
-1. In the `generation` directory, use the following code to download and preprocess datasets from PyTorch Geometric:
+1. In the `generation` directory, use the following command to download and preprocess datasets from PyTorch Geometric:
    ```bash
    source generate_benchmarks.sh
    ```
-2. Once the datasets are downloaded and preprocessed, use the following code to train models and save results to the `results` directory.
+2. Once the datasets are downloaded and preprocessed, use the following command to train models and save results to the `results` directory.
    ```bash
    source search.sh
    ```